 If you’ve used Android Oreo, you know that the LDAC audio codecs are improving with software.
 This is software based audio tweaking to give you better sound at the optimum potential of your phone’s hardware.
 In short, audio quality and this time quantity will improve with Android P. Welcome to a better world of high-quality audio nirvana.

 Project Treble was introduced with Android Oreo.
 Basically, it is a software assurance that your phone will get at least two major annual updates of Google’s Android OS.
+To make it simpler, Google wants manufacturers to keep their custom UI and base Android OS as two different software platforms for quicker updates.
 Makes sense as Android as an OS is fragmented all across Android smartphone space.
 It is high time we all start using the latest software on our phones.

 They put machine learning in auto brightness!
 What a time to be alive!
 With Android P, your auto brightness will not just analyse your phone brightness behaviour.
 This ranges from location to app-based behaviour at any given time of the day.
 In case you missed the gist, AI and machine learning is all over Android.